UweGerdes/docker-build-phantomjs-arm32v7/README.md

 But there are two ways for building it:

 - compile on Raspbian
-- compile in a docker container (ubuntu-arm32v7) on rasbian
+- compile in a docker container (ubuntu-arm32v7) on raspbian

 The build requirements, build time and the results differ, so it depends massively on the environment.